CAT

 i=argmaxiBn S(Ii(θ^(n1)))i^* = \underset{i \in \mathcal{B}_n}{\arg\max} \; \mathcal{S}\left(\mathbf{I}_i(\hat{\boldsymbol{\theta}}^{(n-1)})\right)

-Common criteria are detailed in Section 6.
+Common criteria are detailed in #6.

 Step 3: Item Administration